-14. SCHOOL FEES
+SCHOOL FEES

 All fees (busing, extra-curricular activities, course fees, lunches, and athletic fees) will be collected prior to participation in the event or activity.
 Failure to pay fees will result in removal from program.
+Students with unpaid fees may be designated as ineligible to participate in extracurricular activities until fees are paid.
 Fees may be paid by cash, check or online via Infinite Campus.
-Failure to pay may suspend access to the Student Information System and may also result in the withholding of grades/report cards.
+Administration may waive fees, as appropriate, if enforcing the fees presents an economic hardship.